 With Tarm Biomass as a tenant, the new building owners saw an opportunity.
-They hired Tarm to update and simplify the heating system.
-The new renewable heating system would use Froling wood pellet boilers.
+They hired Tarm Biomass to update and simplify the heating system.
+The new renewable heating system would use Fröling Wood Pellet Boilers.
 With winter fast approaching in 2016, Tarm Biomass began a thermal makeover.
-Tarm started by breaking the old American Standard cast iron sections apart and carting the soot and mud filled beasts to the scrap heap.
-Tarm then built a new distribution manifold and installed a Viessmann propane boiler where the oil boiler had been.
+Tarm Biomass started by breaking the old American Standard cast-iron sections apart and carting the soot and mud-filled beasts to the scrap heap.
+Tarm Biomass then built a new distribution manifold and installed a Viessmann propane boiler where the oil boiler had been.
 While serving as the primary heating source in the winter of 2016/2017, the propane boiler became a backup heat source for the future.

-Where the Frankenstein furnace once lived, two new Froling wood pellet boilers, 350,000 Btu/hr each, were added.
-A 1,250 gallon buffer tank was installed in the adjacent warehouse.
+Where the Frankenstein furnace once lived, two new wood pellet boilers, 350,000 Btu/hr each, were added.
+A 1,250-gallon buffer tank was installed in the adjacent warehouse.
 The boiler installation space was chosen due to its proximity to an outside wall, allowing pellet delivery truck access and a simple chimney installation.
-A 15 ton pellet silo was placed just outside the new boiler room.
-The Froling wood pellet boilers pneumatically pull fuel through 2" hoses from the silo as needed, which makes it unnecessary for building staff to ever handle the fuel.
+A 15-ton pellet silo was placed just outside the new boiler room.
+The Fröling wood pellet boilers pneumatically pull fuel through 2" hoses from the silo as needed, which makes it unnecessary for building staff to ever handle the fuel.

-The Froling wood pellet boilers work automatically in a cascade to heat the buffer tank.
+The Fröling Wood Pellet Boilers work automatically in a cascade to heat the buffer tank.
 Consequently, as the buffer tank drops in temperature, each boiler responds as needed to keep the tank hot.
 There is a Grundfos Magna circulator that automatically responds to building demand by measuring the difference in supply and return temperature.
-When there is a call of heat, the Magna pushes heat to the building load automatically.
-Through flow modulation, the Grundfos Magna not only saves power, but also helps the buffer tank store thermal energy more effectively.
-Replacing Frankenstein furnace with 2 new air handlers connected to the Froling wood pellet boilers was easy.
+When there is a call for heat, the Magna pushes heat to the building load automatically.
+Through flow modulation, the Grundfos Magna not only saves power but also helps the buffer tank store thermal energy more effectively.
+Replacing the Frankenstein furnace with 2 new air handlers connected to the Fröling wood pellet boilers was easy.
 Now, approximately 20,000 square feet are heated with wood pellets.

 Renewable Energy Funding Opportunities